Draw poker: Johnson (and "Jacks back")

 Played with one joker which acts as a bug.
 Must be played with antes and no blinds.
 Each player is dealt five cards.
 The first betting round begins with the player to the dealer's left, who may check or open with anything.
 If any player opens, the game continues as traditional five-card draw poker.
-If the first round is passed out (that is, no one opens), then the player to the dealer's left may now open if he chooses, but the game has switched to California lowball.
+If the first round is passed out (that is, no one opens), then the player to the dealer's left may now open if they choose to, but the game has switched to California lowball.
 On the rare occasion that the deal is passed out yet again, players re-ante and deal again.
 This game plays well head-up (that is, with only two players).
 When the game is played that a pair of jacks or better is required to open on the first high-hand round, the game is called "Jacks back".

 Q-Ball

 This is a lowball game designed by Michael Wiesenberg that combines some of the variations mentioned above.
-It is generally played with three blinds—one unit from the dealer, one unit to his left, and two units for the second player to the dealer's left.
+It is generally played with three blinds—one unit from the dealer, one unit to their left, and two units for the second player to the dealer's left.
 The deck contains one joker.
 Each player is dealt three cards, followed by a round of betting beginning with the player immediately after the big blind who may call the big blind, raise, or fold (there is no checking on the first round).
 Next, each player is dealt a fourth card, followed by a second round of betting starting with the still-active player to the dealer's left.
 No checking is allowed on this round either, despite the fact that there is no bet facing the first player; the first player must open or fold.
 Each player is then dealt a fifth card, followed by a third betting round beginning on the dealer's left.
 At this point, checking is allowed.
 Finally, each player draws as in normal draw poker, followed by a fourth betting round and showdown.
 Ace-to-five low values are used.

 Played at fixed limit, it is recommended that the betting structure be 1-2-2-4; that is, the second and third betting rounds should allow a bet of twice the amount of the first round, and the final bet should allow four times the amount of the first round.